-Acumen Detection System Identifies Mastitis-Causing Pathogens in 3 Hours
+Acumen Detection System Identifies Pathogens in 3 Hours

-U.S. company Acumen Detection has introduced its rapid pathogen identification system in Canada, where a Quebec veterinary clinic is using it to help dairy farmers identify mastitis-causing microorganisms in just three hours, according to Founder Tim Moshier.
+U.S. company Acumen Detection has introduced its rapid pathogen identification system in Canada, where a Quebec veterinary clinic is using it to help dairy farmers identify microorganisms in milk in just three hours, according to Founder Tim Moshier.

 “Rapid identification with Acumen Detection is a game-changer for Canadian dairies who want answers to their mastitis problem in hours, not days,” Moshier said.
 “This technology is enabling veterinarians and producers to begin treatment sooner, reduce costs and improve overall herd health.”